bitmovin/libdash/README.md

 ## Acknowledgements

-We specially want to thank our passionate developers at [bitmovin](http://www.bitmovin.net/) as well as the researchers at the [Institute for Information Technology](http://www-itec.aau.at/dash/) (ITEC) of the Alpen Adria Universitaet Klagenfurt (AAU)!
+We specially want to thank our passionate developers at [bitmovin](http://www.bitmovin.net/) as well as the researchers at the [Institute of Information Technology](http://www-itec.aau.at/dash/) (ITEC) from the Alpen Adria Universitaet Klagenfurt (AAU)!

 Furthermore we want to thank the [Netidee](http://www.netidee.at) initiative from the [Internet Foundation Austria](http://www.nic.at/ipa) for partially funding the open source development of libdash.